-In 1953, a group of messengers who were attending the 40th Annual Session of the Nigerian Baptist Convention in Jos, passionately encountered, while journeying in a train, people who were half naked physically and presumably spiritually.
-Their passionate appeal for the Convention to commence a mission outreach among them was promptly accepted and approved.

-Thus, in the same year in 1953, the Home and Foreign Mission Department was established and the first Mission Field was opened and commenced at once among the Unreached People in Shendam area, near Jos, in present day Plateau State.
+In 1953, a group of messengers who were attending the 40th Annual Session of the Nigerian Baptist Convention in Jos, while journeying in a train passionately encountered people who were half naked physically and presumably spiritually.
+Their passionate appeal for the Convention to commence a mission outreach among them was promptly accepted and approved during the 40th annual Convention in Jos.
+In the same 1953, the Home and Foreign Mission Department was established and the first Mission Field was opened and commenced immediately among the Unreached People in Shendam area, near Jos, in present day Plateau State.

-The Department launched forward to open its first Foreign Mission field in Sierra Leone, an English Speaking West African nation in 1961.
-The Home and Foreign Mission Department was reorganized in 1999 into the Global Missions Board with a further mandate to reach the entire world with the Gospel of light and love.
-The Mission Department relocated from Baptist Building in Oke-Bola, Ibadan to a facility in Total Garden, Oritamefa, Ibadan as an autonomous Board of the Nigerian Baptist Convention.
+The Convention launched forward to open her first Foreign Mission field in Sierra Leone, an English Speaking West African nation in 1961.
+The Home and Foreign Mission Department was reorganized in 1999 following the decision of the Convention in session which was held in the same Jos in 1988, into the Global Missions Board with a further mandate to reach the entire world with the Gospel of light and love and with a quassi autonomy to take operational decisions on behalf of the Convention